 For OAS, you can start receiving this taxable monthly benefit at age 65, assuming you meet certain requirements related to Canadian residency.
-The amount you could receive depends on how long you have lived in Canada since you turned age 18, as well as your annual retirement income.
+The amount you could receive depends on how long you have lived in Canada since you turned age 18, as well as your annual income.
 If eligible, you may need to apply before you can start collecting your OAS benefit.
+You may wait to start your OAS pension up to age 70, with an increase for each month that you delay it.